-Parents/carets of students with additional needs have access to whole school parent/carer evenings as well as additional termly Special Educational Needs (SEND) parent/carer evenings.
+Parents/carets of students with additional needs have access to whole school parent/carer evenings and will have letters inviting them to this.
 There may be additional opportunity to include parents in further decision making e.g. parent/carer drop ins and parent/carer voice questionnaires and SEND in Education twilight sessions for parents.